Who is behind the CIA’s hacking tools? Surprisingly ordinary geeks, it seems.

-At the start of March came the first part of yet another Wikileaks document dump, this time detailing the CIA's hacking capabilities.
+At the start of March came the first part of yet another Wikileaks document dump.
+This time is details the CIA’s hacking capabilities.
 The world suddenly feared spooks watching them through their TVs and smartphones.
 It all made for great headlines.

 There’s also a deeper tale to tell.
 It’s about the personalities behind the redacted names working on these tools and techniques.
 They don’t seem so different from anyone else working in infosec.

 Another fun-loving User is #71473.
-He has a page called "List of ideas for fun and interesting ways to kill/crash a process", which enumerates a dozen homebrew techniques and variations.
-Most are still at the concept stage, but under the list of uses to which they may be put, he includes "Knockover (sic) PSPs" and "Troll people".
+He has a page called “List of ideas for fun and interesting ways to kill/crash a process“, which enumerates a dozen homebrew techniques and variations.
+Most are still at the concept stage, but the list of uses to which they may be put includes “Knockover (sic) PSPs” and “Troll people”.

 He also describes several proof-of-concept tools for his process crashing techniques.
-One is called DisorderlyShutdown, which waits a programmable amount of time (plus a random offset to make things seem natural) to select a random process to crash in the hope of leading to "data loss and gnashing of teeth".
+One is called DisorderlyShutdown.
+This waits a programmable amount of time (plus a random offset to make things seem natural).
+It then selects a random process to crash, in the hope of leading to “data loss and gnashing of teeth”.
 Another is WarheadsToForeheads, which attempts to crash processes.
-About this tool, he says: "Considering making this an infinite enumeration to squash all user processes and make the user experience especially horrific."
+The author was “considering making this an infinite enumeration to squash all user processes and make the user experience especially horrific.”